isagoya/astro-hananiawan-m2/src/pages/md/chapt02.md

 The image of my father at that time came back from the depths of my memory.

 The Sanyama-bushi pierced my memory of that time.
 I wondered if what was happening to me was real?
-If so, I hope it is a daydream.
+If so, I hoped it was a daydream.

 ## My Father's Back